-Enel’s latest inclusion in the DJSI World extends its presence in the index to 14 straight years.
-Enel’s Spanish subsidiary Endesa has been included too
+- Enel’s latest inclusion in the DJSI World extends its presence in the index to 13 straight years.
+Enel’s Spanish subsidiary Endesa has been included too.

-Rome, September 7th, 2017 – Enel has been admitted to the Dow Jones Sustainability World Index (DJSI World) for the fourteenth year in a row.
-Enel’s Spanish subsidiary Endesa has also been included.
-Enel and Endesa are two of the 8 companies admitted to the index at the global level which applied for inclusion in the utility sector category.
+Rome, September 9th, 2016 – For the 13th year in a row Enel has been admitted to the Dow Jones Sustainability World Index (DJSI World).
+The Group’s Spanish subsidiary Endesa has also been included.
+Enel and Endesa are two of the 9 companies admitted to the index at global level which applied for inclusion in the utility sector category.
+Out of 316 companies admitted in the DJSI World, Enel is one of the 6 Italian-based companies included.